hyperter96/gitlab-operator/doc/adr/0012-makefile-modifications.md

 ## Context

 `operator-sdk` have created `Makefile` as part of scaffolding.
-Throughtout development cycle for operator we needed to modify behaviour of existing `Makefile`.
+Throughtout development cycle for operator we needed to modify behavior of existing `Makefile`.
 One of the options could be maintenance of separate `Makefile.gitlab` to isolate scaffolding code from our own changes.

 See also discussion in [merge request 181](https://gitlab.com/gitlab-org/cloud-native/gitlab-operator/-/merge_requests/181#note_635709947)